igoramadas/expresser/docs/logger.md

 At the moment the Logger offers 4 default log types: info, warn, error and critical.
 These methods support N number of arguments, which will be parsed and transformed to a single log line.

-For example to log an exception:
+For example to log an exception as "error":

     expresser = require "expresser"